The penalties for driving with a suspended license are generally minor. If your license was suspended for OUI, this may be more serious.

 If your driver’s license is suspended and you’re caught driving, this can mean anything from jail time to a fine.
 The charge is operating with a suspended license and is sometimes called OAS (operating after suspension).
 In many courts around Massachusetts, these types of charges are regularly dismissed upon paying a minor fine, but if you have a long history of these offenses, this could be more serious.

-Technically, on your first offense, a driving while suspended ticket can mean up to 10 days in jail and/or a $1,000 fine.
-A second offense can mean up to a year in jail, while repeated offenses can be a felony.
+Technically, on your first offense, an OAS can mean up to 10 days in jail and/or a $1,000 fine.
+A second offense means up to a year in jail, while repeated offenses can be a felony.

 If you’re convicted of operating after suspension, your license will also be suspended for an additional sixty days.